navidrome/website/content/en/docs/Overview/_index.md

 This project is in active development.
 Expect a more polished experience and new features/releases on a frequent basis.
 Some upcoming features planned:

-- Last.fm scrobbling
+- Multi-valued tags (Multiple Artists, Genres...)
 - Smart/dynamic playlists (similar to iTunes)
-- Jukebox mode
+- Jukebox mode (plays music on an audio device attached to the server, and control from the UI/Mobile client)
-- Sharing links to albums/songs/playlists
+- Sharing public links to albums/songs/playlists